COUNCIL PORTAL | MUNICIPAL AUTHORITY PORTAL

 Motion

-Mrs. Opp moved, seconded by Mrs. Ream to go into Executive Session to personnel matters.
+Mr. Shaulis moved, seconded by Mrs. Opp to go into Executive Session to discuss personnel matters.

 Motion Unanimously Carried